angieolonan03/LBYARCH-MCO2/README.md

 # LBYARCH-MCO2

-NOTE: only tested 2^20 and 2^24. also pls double the specs if the current code follows the specs given
+NOTE: only tested 2^20. also pls double check the specs if the current code follows the specs given